csswizardry/csswizardry.github.com/_posts/2014-06-23-vim-for-people-who-think-things-like-vim-are-weird-and-hard.md

 `gUi{`.
 If I know I can do all that `i`nside braces, I can presume that I must be able to do it all _`a`round_ them: `da{`.

-Learning Vim isn’t about learning that `<Esc>ggdG` means enter Command mode, go to the top of the file, delete to the bottom of the file, or that `3cit` means change the contents of the three nested tags above my cursor, it’s about learning that we have a `c`hange command, we have modes we can be in or out of,
+Learning Vim isn’t about learning that `<Esc>ggdG` means enter Normal mode, go to the top of the file, delete to the bottom of the file, or that `3cit` means change the contents of the three nested tags above my cursor, it’s about learning that we have a `c`hange command, we have modes we can be in or out of,